dylanesque/Cheatsheets/typescript.md

   - When deciding whether to use one or the other in a project, consider any existing styles involving them in the project, and whether or not you should be using augmentation.

+# Security

+- Do NOT rely on `private` to hide information.

 # TS in React